artemyarulin/ktoa/README.md

 ## Status

 Early development, experimenting with right lib design.
 Integrating it with my app.
-Although I'm using Om-Next ktoa should be framework agnostick - if something doesn't work for your favorite one or you with to extend this lib - PR are very welcome!
+Although I'm using Om-Next ktoa should be framework agnostic - if something doesn't work for your favorite one or you with to extend this lib - PR are very welcome!

 There are a lot of discussion happens in http://clojurians.net, on #cljsrn channel.
 Feel free to join